omarmosharawi/DStpW_JS/README.md

 ## Usage

 To start the stopwatch, click the Start button.
 To stop the stopwatch, click the Stop button.
 To reset the stopwatch, click the Reset button.

+## Contact
+If you have any questions, suggestions, or feedback, feel free to contact me at:
+ - Email: omarmosharawi@gmail.com
+ - Instagram: @omarmosharawi
+ - Twitter: @omarmosharawi